-Our online streaming chats will feature CBT-I specialists who will share all the ways to get affordable, accessible CBT-I - anywhere.
+Our online streaming chats will feature CBT-I specialists who will share all the ways to get affordable, accessible CBT-I – anywhere.
+This introductory episode explains how we hope to go forward with future shows.

 CBT-I Live Episode #1